machine-learning-apps/mdparse/README.md

 - {large, medium, small} headers: annotated with xxxh{l,m,s}.
 H1=large, H2-3=medium, H4-6=small.

-## 2. Discard superflous information
+## 2. Discard superfluous information

 GitHub issues often contain a large stack trace, or a large table with data.
 This library comes equipped with sensible defaults to surface the most relevant information and discard what would otherwhise be lots of characters for a machine learning algorithm to handle: